calculon83/carrierwave-gridfs/README.md

-# CarrierWave
+# CarrierWave - Gridfs

-This gem provides a simple and extremely flexible way to upload files from Ruby applications.
+This gem adds gridfs support back into the carrierwave gem.
+Carrierwave is a simple and extremely flexible way to upload files from Ruby applications.
 It works well with Rack based web applications, such as Ruby on Rails.

 [![Build Status](https://secure.travis-ci.org/jnicklas/carrierwave.png)](http://travis-ci.org/jnicklas/carrierwave)